 With intravitreal injections for AMD, It is now possible to prevent worsening of vision in nearly 95% of patients and improve vision significantly in up to 40%.
 Unfortunately, this AMD treatment is not a cure – it simply suppresses the problem for a short period of time.
-As a result, many patients now have treatment on a monthly basis.
+As a result, many patients now have treatment injections on a monthly basis; most have them around 8 times a year.
 At present, until an alternative treatment for macular degeneration becomes available, these macular degeneration injections are a lifelong ongoing treatment.

 What Types Of Drugs Are Used?

 The abnormal blood vessels (CNV) in “wet” macular degeneration leak because of a chemical (VEGF) that is naturally present in the retina but in greater quantities in AMD; the drugs that are used block the action of VEGF.
 When injected into the eye, these anti-VEGF injections reduce the leakage of the abnormal vessels and this can result in stabilised or even improved vision.

 There a number of readily available drugs that are used to treat the abnormal blood vessels in AMD; the choice should be discussed with your retinal specialist, and are mentioned in anti-VEGF page.
 If you’re seen by Dr Chauhan, he will explain the reason for choosing one AMD treatment drug over another

 The intravitreal injection (injection straight into the vitreous of the eye) is given in a clean environment in order to reduce the risk of infection.
 Most patients are concerned about 4 issues: